jlevy/kash/src/kash/docs/markdown/topics/b3_modern_shell_tool_recommendations.md

 - Use `hexyl` instead of `xxd` or `hexdump`

 Kash uses or supports several of these for better functionality, they are installed.
-Use `check_tools` to check which kash-supported tools are already installed.
+Use `check_system_tools` to check which kash-supported tools are already installed.

 Additional recommendations: